Thinking of making a day trip to North Stradbroke Island, or ‘Straddie’ as it is affectionately known by the locals?

-Be sure to know the time of the last bus (6.20pm!) and don’t miss it if you’re not staying overnight!
-Click here to view the North Stradbroke Island bus timetable.
+Be sure to know the time of the last bus (6.10pm!) and don’t miss it if you’re not staying overnight!
+Here is the North Stradbroke Island bus timetable.

 If you want to visit Amity Point you can get off at the Interchange stop (driver will call it out) and change bus.
 See the map and below timetable for details.

-Just as you get off the bus at Point Lookout though (the final stop – click here to see it’s location on Google maps), you’ll see a park infront of you called Headland Park before you start the North Gorge Walk.
+Just as you get off the bus at Point Lookout though (the final stop), you’ll see a park infront of you called Headland Park before you start the North Gorge Walk.

 South Gorge Beach

 If you go across the park, you’ll see some stairs you can go down.
-Follow the path and you’ll end up at South Gorge Beach (click here to see the location on Google maps). – a gorgeous secluded beach.
+Follow the path and you’ll end up at South Gorge Beach – a gorgeous secluded beach.